flux-gui/flux-gui/doc/adr/0005-wego-core-auth-strategy.md

 ### UX Concerns

-Given that the Weave GitOps UI and API server may be running on a user's cluster, we may not always know the OAuth callback URL ahead of time.
+Given that the Flux-GUI UI and API server may be running on a user's cluster, we may not always know the OAuth callback URL ahead of time.
 For this reason, we will need to use OAuth flows that do not require a static `redirect_uri`.
 The flows listed above in the Git Providers section fit that constraint.

 We will need to ensure that the `redirect_uri` is configurable by the user via environment variables.
 This will allow users to run and expose the UI/API servers on whichever endpoint they choose.